Updated: December 2019

 More than 2.4 billion eligible drink containers have been returned since the commencement of New South Wales’ (NSW) Container Deposit Scheme – Return and Earn.

-At the upcoming Waste Expo 2019 in Victoria, James Dorney, CEO of TOMRA Cleanaway, the Network Operator of the NSW Scheme, will provide an overview of the key achievements of the scheme, and opportunities for further improvement as the second anniversary approaches.
+At Waste Expo 2019 in Victoria, James Dorney, CEO of TOMRA Cleanaway, the Network Operator of the NSW Scheme, provided an overview of the key achievements of the scheme, and opportunities for further improvement as the second anniversary approaches.

 By James Dorney – CEO TOMRA Cleanaway